 There are two basic requirements to qualify for the deduction.
 You need to use a portion of your home exclusively for conducting business on a regular basis, and the home must be your principal place of business.

 If your home office does not qualify as your “principal place of business,” you may still be eligible for the deduction if you meet one of the following tests.
 You may qualify if the space is used:

 - Exclusively and regularly to meet patients, clients, or customers in the normal course of your trade or business.

 - Exclusively and regularly in connection with a trade or business, if it’s a separate structure that’s not attached to your home.

-- On a regular basis for storage of inventory or product samples used in your trade or business of selling products at retail or wholesale.
+- On a regular basis for storing inventory or product samples used in your trade, or selling products at retail or wholesale.

 - As a rental.